yhr0x43/JVM-Minecraft/README.md

 ## Introduction

 This repo is a guide on how to write a Minecraft mod with a twist.
 The actual goal here isn't to produce something that can show up on the screen as soon as possible.
-Instead, I want to ask a simple question: "What if I understand what I am writing?".
+Instead, I want to ask a simple question: "What if I understand what I am writing?"
 So welcome to a journey on this topic with me.

 ## Target Audience